-Recently, HPU was ranked #1 by U.S. News and World Report three times, including the #1 Regional College in the South for Undergraduate Teaching.
+HPU has been ranked #1 by U.S. News and World Report for three consecutive years, as well as being recognized for a Strong Commitment to Undergraduate Teaching.
 What does that mean?
 To me, it means that the world is recognizing what I already knew to be true – our professors are second to none.

 As HPU students, we get to know our professors very well in the classroom because our class sizes are so small.
 One of the first classes I had as a freshman, a first-year seminar titled “The World is Flat: Globalization of Economics,” was with a handful of close-knit students.
 I am a journalism major with an English Writing minor, so economics and any other science or math often feels like a foreign language to me.
 When I saw how small the class was, panic set in.
 It would be too easy for the professor to call on me and make me answer the tough questions that racked my brain.

 But Dr. Suryadipta Roy not only managed to help me understand globalization and economics (a feat in itself), he also managed to become one of my favorite professors throughout my time at HPU.
 Even now, a year and a half later, he remembers my name and asks me how I’m doing if I see him on campus.
 More importantly, he helped me to step outside of my comfort zone—a skill that is necessary for a journalist—and gave me the opportunity to understand concepts that I wouldn’t have explored on my own.